zhongl/scala-with-cats/src/pages/monoids/applications.md

 This is called *eventual consistency*.

 A particular class of data types support this reconciliation.
-These data types are called commutative replicated data types (CRDTs).
+These data types are called conflict-free replicated data types (CRDTs).
 The key operation is the ability to merge two data instances, with a result that captures all the information in both instances.
 This operation relies on having a monoid instance.